Christopher Del Rosario Christopher Del Rosario

 Read More

-A week in the future by Christopher Del Rosario
+A week in the future

 Currently back in another airport on my way back to Vancouver, where I left you last.
 The memories of Japan are still very fresh in my mind, but that being said I’m still having trouble putting my thoughts together for this blog.
 Japan isn’t somthing I can even begin to encapsulate in a short blog.
 I feel like it deserves a 1000 page hard cover book.
 Sadly I didn’t have enough time to explore and immerse myself in the Japanese culture to attempt such a feat.
 I’ll do my best to give you my view of how I experienced Japan.